 The International Diabetes Federation (IDF) is an alliance of over 230 national diabetes associations with two million members in more than 170 countries and territories.
 For over 50 years, IDF has been at the vanguard of global diabetes advocacy.
 IDF has a multinational staff of around 40 people at its Brussels Executive Office and has 7 regional offices.
 IDF’s work relies on the contribution of a large number of expert volunteers and upon the commitment and expertise of our member associations.

 The mission of the International Diabetes Federation is to promote diabetes care, prevention, and a cure worldwide.

 For its Executive Office in Brussels, Belgium, IDF is looking to hire an Epidemiology and Public Health Manager.

 Lead IDF’s work in epidemiology and public health in order to establish the epidemiological evidence base for diabetes.

 - Guides and coordinates the collection, analysis, interpretation and presentation of data on the burden of diabetes globally, the public health response, and on effective and feasible interventions in countries at different levels of economic development.

 - Develops new programmes and projects in collaboration with colleagues from External Relations and Policy and Programmes Department.

-- Writes policy papers and academic articles in the appropriate field.
+- Drafts policy papers and academic articles in the appropriate field

 - Collection, analysis, interpretation of data on diabetes

-- Presentation of data to a variety of audiences
+- Presents data to a variety of audiences

-- Development of programmes and projects in collaboration with colleagues
+- Develops programmes and projects in collaboration with colleagues

 - Qualified experience of 7 years (as health professional in a discipline relevant to health care for people with diabetes, or have completed the epidemiology/public health training on diabetes)